sulami/advent-of-code-2022/README.md

    in under 100ms, but even under 1s would be great.
 All it takes for this to fail is one particularly crunchy day, but fingers crossed.
    I might resort to multi-threading if that can help.
+5. Self-found only.
+No looking up approaches or solutions elsewhere.
+   Looking up algorithms is fine though.